russellgoldman/Pawk/README.md

 # Pawk
 Pawk is a course and program exploration app for students at Wilfrid Laurier University.
-It was built as a second iteration of [CourseHawk](https://github.com/russellgoldman/CourseHawk) to address it's architectural shortcomings.
+It was inspired by [CourseHawk](https://github.com/russellgoldman/CourseHawk) and built to address CourseHawk's architectural shortcomings.

 ## Team Members (CP470 Final Project)
 - Russell Goldman